Therapeutic Education Logo

-Therapeutic Education — Canonical Statement v1.0
+Therapeutic Education

-This is not philosophy.
-It is neurology.
+This inversion is not negotiable.

 Modern education assumes a stable learner: emotionally regulated, cognitively available, capable of sustained attention, error tolerance, and effort under pressure.